Best 360mm AIO?

 This cooler uses rubber tubes.
 These have nylon braided mesh sleeves for aesthetics.
 These run to a length of approximately 400 mm.
 These tubes don’t kink and are somewhat flexible.

-We are showing a close-up view of this housing.
-The lower half of this housing has a black color, and the housing is made of plastic material.
-There is no branding of any sort on the sides.
+In this close-up, the lower half of the housing is black, made of plastic with no visible branding on the sides.

 The pump divided from the pump head makes me giggle.
 They need to focus on giving better descriptions than this.
 Aigo is saying that removing the pump from the block’s assembly improves efficiency as it improves thermal conductivity compared to the integrated pump in the housing.
 I think they need to ponder over this again.

 The base of plastic material has a sliding mechanism in which the brackets are inserted in the tight spacing inside this protruded area.
 This unit has a copper base measuring 54x54mm.
 We took a picture after testing the unit; hence it seems a bit rough.